TotalVariation/Exchanger4SITS/README.md

 ![License: MIT](https://img.shields.io/github/license/TotalVariation/Exchanger4SITS)

+## Notes
+- The panoptic segmentation model Exchanger+Mask2Former has been trained by splitting the input into four 64x64 patches and stitch the prediction results together.
+Later on, I found this trick is crucial for replicating the results.
 ## Citation

 If you find our work or code useful in your research, please consider citing the following BibTex entry: